ghxiao/nrdatalog2sql/README.md

 # Non-Recursive Datalog to Datalog Converter

-This python project is a converter to Non-Recursive Datalog to SQL Query, which can be executed directly on PostgreSQL/OWLGres.
+This python project is a converter from Non-Recursive Datalog to SQL Query, which can be executed directly on PostgreSQL/OWLGres.

-## Dependency
+## Dependencies

 - [PLY (Python Lex-Yacc)](http://www.dabeaz.com/ply/)
   Datalog Parser